Dhrangadhra: Culture

-Dhrangadhra is famous for its Stone artwork.
-The Government of Gujarat (Department of Industries and Mines and Commissioner of Geology & Mining) has set up two prestigious Stone Artisan Park Training Institutes (SAPTIs) - one each at Dhrangadhra and Ambaji in the State.
+Dhrangadhra is famous for its stone artwork.
+The Government of Gujarat (Department of Industries and Mines and Commissioner of Geology & Mining) has set up two prestigious Stone Artisan Park Training Institutes (SAPTIs) - one each at Dhrangadhra and Ambaji in the state.
 Training centre in Dhrangadhra is located 3 km from the town on Halvad bypass road, near railway crossing.
-Traditionally, the 'Sompura' cast from Dhrangadhra have built and designed many Jain derasars - a type of temple of Jain people all over Gujarat and India.
-It is known that the temple of Somnath is built by the Sompura cast living in Dhrangadhra.
+Traditionally, the 'Sompura' caste from Dhrangadhra have built and designed many Jain derasars - a type of temple of the Jain people all over Gujarat and India.
+It is known that the temple of Somnath is built by the Sompura caste living in Dhrangadhra.